Ian & Sylvia: Country rock pioneers

 They moved to Nashville, Tennessee, where they recorded two albums; one to fulfill the terms of their Vanguard contract, the other to supply MGM with a second (and last) album for that label.
-The albums can be defined as early country rock music; Nashville for Vanguard was cut in February 1968, one month before The Byrds' Sweetheart of the Rodeo, widely considered the first collaboration of rock and Nashville players.
+The albums can be defined as early country rock music; Nashville for Vanguard was cut in February 1968, one month before the Byrds' Sweetheart of the Rodeo, widely considered the first collaboration of rock and Nashville players.
 Three of Bob Dylan's Basement Tapes songs are included on their Nashville albums; most of the rest were written by Ian or Sylvia.

 In 1969, Ian & Sylvia formed the country rock group Great Speckled Bird.
-In addition to participating in the cross-Canada rock-and-roll rail tour Festival Express, they recorded a self-titled album for the short-lived Ampex label.
+In addition to participating in the cross-Canada rock-and-roll rail tour Festival Express, they recorded the album Great Speckled Bird for the short-lived Ampex label.
 Produced by Todd Rundgren, the record failed when Ampex was unable to establish widespread distribution.
 Thousands of copies never left the warehouse, and it has become a much sought-after collector's item.
 Initially, the album artist was given as Great Speckled Bird but later copies had a sticker saying that it featured the duo.

 Ian & Sylvia's last two albums were recorded on Columbia Records.
 The first, 1971's Ian and Sylvia (not to be confused with their 1962 self-titled release) consists largely of mainstream country-flavored songs.
 This album was released on CD, with extra tracks, as The Beginning of the End in 1996.
 Their second Columbia record, 1972's You Were on My Mind, featured a later incarnation of Great Speckled Bird.
 The songs range from hard country rock to middle-of-the-road country material.
 Neither of the Columbia albums sold well.
 They were eventually combined and released as 1974's The Best of Ian and Sylvia.

 In 1972, Ian & Sylvia performed the song "Let Her Alone" for Walt Disney Productions' live-action drama Run, Cougar, Run.
 Ian also served as the film's narrator.

 By 1975, Ian & Sylvia had stopped performing together and soon afterwards were divorced.
 Their final appearance as a duo was in May 1975 at the Horseshoe Tavern in Toronto.